Kin-CL/RetroInText/README.md

 You also can download the MolT5 model we used in the following link: [https://zenodo.org/records/14915347](https://zenodo.org/records/14915347).

 ### Train fusion model
-You should download the Scibert model before testing at [https://github.com/allenai/scibert](https://github.com/allenai/scibert), and choose the first one in PyTorch HuggingFace Models, then put it in the model directory.
+You should download the Scibert model before testing at [https://github.com/allenai/scibert](https://github.com/allenai/scibert), and put it in the ```./model/scibert```.

 ```bash
 cd model